jlangch/venice/doc/readme/openai2.md

 ```
 REM OpenAI api key
 set OPENAI_API_KEY=sk-proj-1234
+set OPENAI_ADMIN_KEY=sk-admin-1234
 set OPENAI_ORG_ID=
 set OPENAI_PROJECT_ID=
 ```

-Create a client that reads the OpenAI API key from the env var:
+Create a client that reads the OpenAI API and/or ADMIN key from the env vars:

 ```
 (do